mindshape-GmbH/mindshape_seo/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

+v1.0.8
+  - Fixed german label for description in page properties

 v1.0.7
   - Refactored the update script to a service
   - Added an option to be able to manually control the adding of analytics scripts in frontend